vfarcic/cncf-demo/manuscript/policies/kustomize.md

 kubectl --namespace production get sqlclaims

-# The SqlClaim was NOT created
+# The SqlClaim was NOT created or it's not synced.

 # If Gatekeeper
 export POLICY_KIND=dbsize